bioimage-io/use-cases/case1-stardist/README.md

 # Use-case 1: Stardist H&E nucleus segmentation

-In this use-case, we apply the stardist H&E model pretrained on [MoNuSeg](https://monuseg.grand-challenge.org/Data/) and [TNBC](https://zenodo.org/record/1175282#.X6mwG9so-CN): https://bioimage.io/#/?tags=stardist&id=10.5281%2Fzenodo.6338614.
+In this use-case, we apply the [Stardist H&E](https://bioimage.io/#/?tags=stardist&id=10.5281%2Fzenodo.6338614) model from the BioImage Model Zoo which was pretrained on [MoNuSeg](https://monuseg.grand-challenge.org/Data/) and [TNBC](https://zenodo.org/record/1175282#.X6mwG9so-CN) datasets.
-We apply it to the [Lizard dataset](https://warwick.ac.uk/fac/cross_fac/tia/data/lizard/) in deepImageJ and in QuPath.
+This model is applied to the [Lizard dataset](https://www.kaggle.com/datasets/aadimator/lizard-dataset) in [deepImageJ](https://deepimagej.github.io), in [QuPath](https://qupath.github.io), in [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki) and with a Python notebook.

 ## Apply stardist model in QuPath and correct segmentation